-As Auxiliarist, we receive no pay.
-In addition, most of our expenses are not reimbursed by the Auxiliary or the Coast Guard.
+As volunteers, we receive no pay.
+Most of our expenses are not reimbursed by the Auxiliary or the Coast Guard.
 For example, we don't receive any funding for travel to flotilla meetings or to other local activities.
 As you become more involved with the organization, you will learn there are some instances where reimbursement is made.
-If you are issued Coast Guard orders to temporary additional duty (TAD), or you are given reimbursable patrol orders for your boat, you will be allowed certain expenses, which will be described at the time you get your orders.
+If you are properly assigned to duty by a Coast Guard command authority and issued Coast Guard orders to temporary additional duty (TAD), or you are given reimbursable patrol orders for your boat, you will be allowed reimbursement for certain expenses which will be described at the time you get your orders.
 Some orders, however, are termed "non-reimbursable."
-Read the section on different "orders" carefully.

-Part of the material in Chapter 9 of the Auxiliary Manual will only apply when you become active in one of the programs, such as on-the-water operations.
+Part of the material in Chapter 9 of the Auxiliary Manual will apply only when you become active in certain programs, such as on-the-water operations.
 However, the chapter also discusses "Minor Damage and Loss claims," and other material of interest to even the newest member.

-For more information, read the following Sections in Chapter 9 of the Auxiliary Manual or New Member Reference Guide:
+For more information, read Chapter 9 of the Auxiliary Manual or New Member Reference Guide: